Demolition of Dhanmondi 32: Domestic

 The law enforcement agencies were aware of the demolition of Dhanmondi 32 and the government cannot evade responsibility with a post-incident statement...
 As citizens of a civilised country, we are deeply saddened, shocked, and ashamed.
 We demand a thorough investigation and justice; but to whom should we voice our demands?
 The institutions responsible for maintaining law and order have either acted as silent spectators or have been completely inactive...
 The demolition of Dhanmondi 32 has nothing to do with the current movement against fascism.
-It would be perceived by people as an incitement to violence...
+It would be perceived by people as an incitement to violence..
+It is a matter of deep concern that a section of the youth, whom we believe to be the main force in rebuilding our future, may be manipulated by domestic or foreign evil forces.
+It is essential to investigate this aspect in light of the recent events.